Free shipping over £75 & extended returns until 31/01/2025

 What does waterproof mean?

 A waterproof material has a high level of water protection.
-The two main ways to make a material waterproof are a membrane and a coating.
+The two main ways to make a material waterproof are a membrane or a coating.
 Most outdoor clothing designed for intense activities is constructed with a membrane.

 A membrane is a technical barrier that allows water vapour from inside the garment to escape while preventing water droplets from entering.
 Clothing made with waterproof membranes offers good breathability while providing excellent water protection.